 The really hard thing about restarting an existing story after an extended hiatus, is that the magic of that moment is gone.
 Certainly, there is magic available for the piece in this moment, but not that original magic.

-As I re-read my notes for the next chapter of ‘Identical,’ these words came out of my mouth, “What was I thinking?” sometimes in genuine consternation as to what I was trying to indicate with a handful of grammatically unrelated words, and sometimes as a rhetorical question, often accompanied by, *head-desk*.
+As I re-read my notes for a project I’d started before my cancer surgery, the words,’What was I thinking? came to mind … in genuine consternation as to what I was trying to indicate with a handful of grammatically unrelated words, and also as a rhetorical question, accompanied by, *head-desk*.

 In conclusion, and tangentially … I’ve been trying to get some pics of Madame Widdercat on my new smartphone. (as opposed to the ‘dumb’ one I had before) I’ve succumbed to the ‘i’ colonisation.
 Not the latest iteration, nor the previous one. (or even the one before that, probably)